techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > If you use this option, it can take up to 24 hours for the Call queue to be fully operational.
 >
-> If there are more than 200 members in the team, only the first 200 members, in alphabetical order, will be added as agents to the Call queue.
+> If there are more than 200 members in the team, only the first 200 members, in alphabetical order, are added as agents to the Call queue.

 ### Users and groups